Stream Foundations: Chunks, Buffers, and Backpressure

 What Streams Are

 Streams do not make memory disappear.
-They prevent one operation from treating the whole input as a single JavaScript value, and they give the runtime a way to express pressure between stages.
-That pressure can show up as write() returning false, a later drain event, a Readable that stops being asked for more data, or pipeline() coordinating the connected streams.
+They stop one operation from treating the full input as one JavaScript value, and they give each stage a way to slow the stage before it.

-One text-specific detail follows from that measurement rule.
+There is one text-specific detail to know.
 After readable.setEncoding() in non-object mode, Node compares the buffered string length against highWaterMark in characters instead of bytes.
-If the limit you care about is byte-oriented, keep the stream as Buffers and decode at the split that owns text parsing.
+If your limit is byte-based, keep the stream as Buffers and decode at the place that owns text parsing.

-The threshold is not a hard memory cap.
+highWaterMark is not a hard memory cap.
 A stream can hold a chunk larger than highWaterMark.
 A caller can keep writing after write() returns false.
-A transform can expand one input chunk into much larger output.
-User code, native buffers, kernel buffers, and pending asynchronous work can all add memory outside the JavaScript stream queue.
-Stream memory stays controlled only when every stage respects the stream contract.
+A Transform can expand one input chunk into much larger output.
+User code, native buffers, kernel buffers, and pending async work can all add memory outside the JavaScript stream queue.
+Stream memory stays under control only when every stage follows the stream contract.

 Figure 3.1 - A stream queue accepts chunks until its configured threshold tells upstream code to slow future reads.
 The threshold shapes demand; it is not a total process memory cap.